openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

    -04

+   * clarify that Wallet Attestations must not contain linkable information.
    * add key attestation to OpenID4VCI
    * clarify text regarding mdoc specific parameters
    * Add small note that establishing trust in and retrieving root certs is out scope